-- Describe the importance and overall process for data-driven decision-making in organizations. - Understand the role of data visualization in decision-making and storytelling. - Incorporate various approaches for more effective data visualizations. - Build health equity into data processes and visualizations.
+- Describe the importance and overall process for data-driven decision-making in organizations. - Understand the role of data visualization in decision-making and storytelling. - Incorporate various approaches for more effective data visualizations. - Build people-centeredness into data processes and visualizations.